What is the solar plexus

 Boxer will also attempt to build up the abdominal muscles which sit in front of the solar plexus.
 This may involve specific ab exercises such as sit ups and leg raises.

 Other conditioning exercises include dropping a medicine ball onto tensed abs as you’re lying down.
+I’ve written about this type of medicine ball training here.
 This is to mimic being struck in the stomach and is designed to build up the strength of the abs and make them more resistant to being struck.

 With the solar plexus so well defended, how do you land a punch in this vulnerable area?